-DAYLife is the KQuIP improvement project that launched across the Midlands during 2019 with the aim of increasing the number of people receiving renal replacement therapy at home.
+DAYLife is the KQuIP improvement project that launched across the Midlands during 2019 with the aim of improving the quality and uptake of renal replacement therapy at home.
 We hope other regions will join this work over the next 18 months, to ensure more people are given the opportunity to undertake dialysis at home.

 Despite national professional guidance and patient groups stating more people wished to dialyse at home there has been little consistent progress in the last 10 years.
 For example, evidence shows that home dialysis can lead to:

 - Significantly improved quality of life for the patient – less time and resources spent in or travelling to and from hospital, and fewer lost working days

 - Improved medical outcomes, for example reduced hospitalisation rates, improved recovery times, improved overall survival rates and reduced incidence of depression

 - Improved knowledge, skills and confidence for the person living with and managing their long term condition

 We want to develop leadership and a culture in renal units which makes home dialysis the first option considered for dialysis.

 The project is run using the KQuIP framework, incorporating quality improvement and leadership training alongside regional collaboration and project implementation.